 2013 Feb 4, Tiangong 1 made a major preparatory manoeuvre prior to the Shenzhou 10 flight.
 The orbit was raised to prevent re-entry, and set up Tiangong 1 to be back down to Shenzhou operating height early in July.
 The precedent, set for the Shenzhou 9 mission, is for the orbit to be lowered using thrusters once the launch date is firmly set.
 That way, a short delay for the mission will not require an immediate re-adjustment of Tiangong 1's orbit.

-Tiangong's rendezvous launch windows are explained here and the pair for 2013 June are shown on the plot.
+Tiangong's rendezvous launch windows are explained here and the sets for 2013 June-August are shown on the plot.

-The 'Terminal Date' is when Tiangong 1's orbit is expected to have decayed to Shenzhou operating height.
-It is an estimate is based on current orbital altitude and a prediction of the future decay rate derived from the air drag experienced during the last two complete rotations of the Sun as seen from Earth (54 days).
+The 'Terminal Date' is when Tiangong 1's orbit was expected to have decayed to Shenzhou operating height.
+For any particular date, it is an estimate based on current orbital altitude and a prediction of the future decay rate.
+This. in turn is derived from the air drag experienced during the last two complete rotations of the Sun as seen from Earth (54 days).

-The right hand line shows the level of solar radiation at 10.7 centimetres wavelength reaching the Earth.
+On the right hand plot is the level of solar radiation at 10.7 centimetres wavelength reaching the Earth.
 It is provided by NOAA through its web site.
 Although there is not a continuous connection between the shapes of the two curves, noticeable peaks and troughs in the weather plot are usually echoed 3-4 days later by the Tiangong forecast date.
 To best show this, the two date axes have been shifted relatively.

 2012 from Jul 10 through to September 4 it was masked by Tiangong's thruster firings.
 Thruster firing seems to have been used again 2013 January 8 - 21 to counteract a period of very high solar output.